jhxie/CMPUT496/README.md

 **WARNING**
 The following flags **MUST** be used along with **ONE** of the operating modes!

-To export the generated result to a binary data to be imported later ("-f"):
+To export the generated result to a binary data to be imported later (*-f* flag):
 ```bash
 sudo python PerformanceAnalysis/perfTest.py -o [FILE]
 ```